 Christine Castillo, Executive Director

-Chris earned her Bachelor’s Degree in psychology from Sonoma State University, with external work for the Master’s Degree in psychology.
-Chris has over 35 years of experience with nonprofit organizations in Sonoma County, working with diverse populations and cultures, most recently working with the Youth Business Week of California (YBW).
+Chris earned her Bachelor’s Degree in Psychology from Sonoma State University, with external work for her Master’s Degree in Psychology.
+Chris has over 40 years of experience with nonprofit organizations in Sonoma County, working with diverse populations and cultures, most recently working with the Youth Business Week of California (YBW.)
 She is committed to eliminating myths and stereotypes surrounding sexual assault and bringing our community together to become better informed, educated and able to speak out against sexual abuse.
-Chris will continue to pursue her passion for community collaboration.
+At Verity, Chris continues to pursue her passion for community collaboration.

 You can email Chris at ED@ourverity.org

-Georgina Tello Bugarin, Sexual Assault Victim Advocate, Verity & Petaluma Police Department
+Georgina T, Sexual Assault Victim Advocate, Verity & Petaluma Police Department

-Georgina earned her Associate’s degree in social and behavioral science and paralegal studies from the Santa Rosa Junior College.
+Georgina earned her Associate’s Degrees in both Social & Behavioral Science and Paralegal Studies from the Santa Rosa Junior College.
 Her experience includes many years working in a managerial position, as well as volunteering for different organizations in our community.
 Her commitment to Verity began as a volunteer in the fall of 2013.
-She was hired as the Crisis Line Coordinator in June 2014 and became a Sexual Assault Victim Advocate in 2015.
-Georgina is excited to apply her bilingual skills to help others.
+She started as the Crisis Line Coordinator in June 2014 and became a Sexual Assault Victim Advocate in 2015.
+Georgina loves to be able to apply her bilingual skills to help others.